-What is Social Security
+What is Social Security?

 Social security is defined as social insurance as a government-sponsored insurance program that is defined by statute, serves a defined population, and is funded through premiums or taxes paid by or on behalf of participants.
 Participation is either compulsory or the program is heavily enough subsidized that most eligible individuals choose to participate.

-Social security primarily refers to a social insurance program providing social protection, or protection against socially recognized conditions, including poverty, old age, disability, unemployment and others.
+Social security primarily refers to a social insurance program providing social protection, or protection against socially recognized conditions, including poverty, old age, disability, unemployment, and others.

-Social insurance - Where people receive benefits or services in recognition of contributions to an insurance scheme.
+Where people receive benefits or services in recognition of contributions to an insurance scheme.
 These services typically include provision for retirement pensions, disability insurance, survivor benefits and unemployment insurance.

-Social Security, in Australia, refers to a system of social welfare payments provided by Commonwealth Government of Australia.
+Social Security, in Australia, refers to a system of social welfare payments provided by the Commonwealth Government of Australia.
 These payments are administered by a Government body named Centrelink.
 In Australia, most benefits are subject to a means test.

 Disability Support Pension - Provides income support for people who suffer a long-term disability, which in the opinion of an assessor they will not recover from in the next two years, and which will render themselves unable to work or participate in a training activity enabling them to work.
 It is more than you get on Newstart, and is income and assets-tested.
-However, if you are permanently blind, you can receive DSP without income and assets tests, and without needing to prove any inability to work, etc. DSP can take a while to process, so as a temporary measure claimants are placed on another payment (e.g. Newstart with a medical certificate to cover the activity tests) while the payment is being assessed; once granted it is backdated to the claim date at the higher DSP rate.
+However, if you are permanently blind, you can receive DSP without income and assets tests, and without needing to prove any inability to work, etc. DSP can take a while to process, so as a temporary measure claimants are placed on another payment (e.g., Newstart with a medical certificate to cover the activity tests) while the payment is being assessed; once granted it is backdated to the claim date at the higher DSP rate.